webgefrickel/dotfiles/README.md

 - \<F8\> for toggling the tagbar
 - \<shift-tab\> in css indents single line to column 31
 - autotrailing of whitespace for php, html, css, js, ts, xml, json, inc and vim files

-## Bash and aliases

-Well, have a look at .profile.